Suzanne Elise Walsh: Biography

 Walsh earned an associate degree in applied science from Hudson Valley Community College.

 Walsh earned an undergraduate degree in social work from Cornell University.
 She completed a M.S.W. and J.D. from Case Western Reserve University.

 Walsh worked at the Heinz Endowments.

 Until 2018, Walsh was the deputy director of postsecondary education at the Bill & Melinda Gates Foundation.

 In 2018, Walsh stepped down from the Foundation to work as an independent consultant, founding Discerning SEWLutions, LLC.

 In 2019, Walsh resided in Seattle.

-On August 1, 2019, Walsh became the 19th president of Bennett College, succeeding interim president Gwendolyn O’Neal.
+On August 1, 2019, Walsh became the 19th president of Bennett College, succeeding interim president Gwendolyn O'Neal.
+She stepped down in June 2025.

 In 2022, she joined the national advisory board of the Institute for Emerging Issues.
+She was no longer listed as a board member as of 2025.